app-js/esp32-idf-vscode/README.md

 # esp32-idf-vscode
-esp-idf with Visual Studio Code
+esp-idf with Visual Studio Code for Mac and Windows